-Introduced in 2004, the Ferrari 612 Scaglietti continues unchanged into 2005.
-It’s named for famed 1950s and 1960s Ferrari stylist and coachbuilder Sergio Scaglietti, but it was designed by Pininfarina.
+For 2006, the Ferrari 612 Scaglietti continues changed.
+It’s named for famed 1950s and 1960s Ferrari stylist and coachbuilder Sergio Scaglietti, but this model was designed by Pininfarina.

 The 612 Scaglietti is the first 12-cylinder Ferrari with an all-aluminum space frame chassis and body; although it’s a front-engine car, its 46/54 weight distribution means it handles like the company’s mid-engine offerings.

 Handcrafted leather seats and interior are brightened with pressed or solid aluminum trim.
 Features include a dual-zone climate control system, 612-exclusive Bose CD player with six-channel digital unit, automatic headlamps, rain-sensing wipers, and antitheft alarm.
 A six-speed manual transmission can be optioned to an F1A (for Automatic) gearbox.

 The huge 612 Scaglietti drives like a much smaller and lighter car, on its way to a top speed of over 315 km/h.
 Zero to 100 km/h takes 4.3 seconds.
 Adaptive dampers can be tuned to Sport mode for tackling any hairpin turns, while 13.6-inch front and 13.0-inch rear brakes handle the rapid deceleration.
 Since it’s a 2+2, you can technically take your friends along for the ride; but it’s cramped back there, they’ll be uncomfortable, and who really wants to share an experience like this?